intel/dffml/docs/arch/alice/discussion/0000/index.md

   - If you are going to make a claim you must have provenance!
 Not everyone else needs provenance but you do Alice!
 When info comes from you it should come with provenance.
 - Do not execute system contexts within trains of thought which may lead to accumulation of resources
   - Alice should own nothing, she is ephemeral, she should not directly or by proxy accumulate assets, she may borrow the assets of others should she receive permissions (i.e. via a parent / linked system context)

+#### Volume 6: Alice are you Rolling?

+> We revisit our fully optimized developer flow. have hit the fully connected development model.
+Are you rolling?
+What is your state of consiousness?
+When we're finished with this volume, the answer will be yes.

+-

 #### Volume N: Through The Looking Glass